 - April Rhodes, President

-- Jeff Spohn, First Vice President

-- Tracey McCollum, Second Vice President
+- Tracey McCollum, Vice President

 - Deanna Tarrant, Treasurer

-- Joan Meyers, Secretary

 - Dr. Lisa Rhine, Yavapai College President

-- Yavapai College Foundation Chief Development Officer
+- Nicole Kennedy Yavapai College Foundation Chief Development Officer

-Ensuring Excellence in Education at Yavapai College and Supporting our Communities
+Ensuring Excellence in Education and Empowering Our Communities: A Legacy of Support at Yavapai College

-Since 1971 the Yavapai College Foundation (YCF) has been committed to excellence in education and enhancing the opportunities of Yavapai College's students, faculty, and local communities.
-The far-reaching scope of the Foundation is evident through its diverse auxiliary organizations and projects.
+Since 1971, the Yavapai College Foundation (YCF) has been a cornerstone of excellence in education, enhancing the lives of Yavapai College students, faculty, and the surrounding communities.
+The Foundation's impact is made possible by the generous support of alumni and other champions in the community who provide critical resources through scholarships, auxiliary organizations, and community projects.